 This programme involves activities and strategies that are tailored to suit the particular needs of a struggling reader to ensure fluency and comprehension are achieved.
 It requires a tutor to set aside all the fancy terminology and approaches that usually describe the English language.

-The student struggles with reading because something went wrong in the learning process at the preschool level.
+The student struggles with reading because something went wrong in the learning process at the preschool level and the reading methods used were not effective.
 Your task is to find the missing pieces and fix the puzzle.

 CLICK HERE to Improve Spelling and Reading Skills with 10 BOOKS OF SHORT STORIES with rimes.